The Menopause Management Course for Nurse Practitioners

 Join a community of clinicians building confidence in menopause management.

-✔ Learn through a fully online, self-paced course you can start and finish anytime
+✔ Learn through a fully online, self-paced course you can start anytime

-✔ Watch over 8 hours of video lessons led by NPs in collaboration with menopause experts
+✔ Watch over 8 hours of expert-led video lessons created by NPs in collaboration with menopause specialists

-✔ Access more than 200 pages of downloadable, evidence-based resources you can use right away in practice
+✔ Access more than 200 pages of downloadable, evidence-based material for immediate use in practice

-✔ Connect with peers in a private discussion space for support and collaboration
+✔ Connect with peers through a private discussion space for collaboration and support

-✔ Study anywhere using your desktop, mobile, or our app for easy access
+✔ Study anywhere using your desktop, laptop, or mobile device

 ✔ Enjoy lifetime access with a one-time payment and no subscription